pedrocostadev/react-triple-select-box/README.md

 # react-triple-select-box
-A very simple and dumb react component to render triple select boxes.
+A simple, dependencies-free and dumb react component to render triple select boxes.

 ## How To use